Steppe: Cold steppe

-The world's largest steppe region, often referred to as "the Great Steppe", is found in Eastern Europe and Central Asia, and neighbouring countries stretching from Ukraine in the west through Russia, Kazakhstan, Turkmenistan and Uzbekistan to the Altai, Koppet Dag and Tian Shan ranges in China.
+The world's largest steppe region, often referred to as "the Great Steppe", is found in Eastern Europe and Central Asia, found in countries stretching from Ukraine in the west through Russia, Kazakhstan, Turkmenistan and Uzbekistan to the Altai, Koppet Dag and Tian Shan ranges in China.
 The Eurasian Steppe had a significant role in the spread of the horse, the wheel and Indo-European languages.
 In the Eurasian steppe, soils often consist of chernozem.

 The inner parts of Anatolia in Turkey, Central Anatolia and East Anatolia in particular and also some parts of Southeast Anatolia, as well as much of Armenia and Iran are largely dominated by cold steppe.

 The Pannonian Plain is another steppe region in Central Europe, centered in Hungary but also including portions of Slovakia, Poland, Ukraine, Romania, Serbia, Croatia, Slovenia, and Austria.
-Another large steppe area (prairie) is located in the central United States, western Canada and the northern part of Mexico.
+Another large steppe area (prairie) is located in the Central United States, western Canada and the northern part of Mexico.
 The shortgrass prairie steppe is the westernmost part of the Great Plains region.
 The Columbia Plateau in southern British Columbia, Oregon, Idaho, and Washington state, is an example of a steppe region in North America outside of the Great Plains.

 In South America, cold steppe can be found in Patagonia and much of the high elevation regions east of the southern Andes.

 Relatively small steppe areas can be found in the interior of the South Island of New Zealand.

 In Australia, a moderately sized temperate steppe region exists in the northern and northwest regions of Victoria, extending to the southern and mid regions of New South Wales.
 This area borders the semi-arid and arid Australian Outback which is found farther inland on the continent.